MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Window.md

 ### keys-changed

-The *keys-changed* signal gets emitted when the set of accelerators or mnemonics that are associated with *window* changes.
+The *keys-changed* signal gets emitted when the set of accelerators or mnemonics that are associated with *$window* changes.

     method handler (
       Gnome::GObject::Object :widget($window),